Dynamics of a single exciton in strongly correlated bilayers: A single exciton in a correlated bilayer

 From a theoretical side, the spin wave we derived in the last section \ref{SectionHeisenberg} can be used to constructed the effective theory of the single exciton and apply the self-consistent Born approximation.
 Similar to the single layer case\cite{SchmittRink:1988p10}, we consider the mean field state $|G\rangle$ as the vacuum state and it is straightforward to derive the effective theory for single exciton as:

 The dynamics of a single exciton are contained in the dressed Greens function, formally written as

 where $E^\dagger_{k,p}$ is the Fourier transformed exciton creation operator, and $p$ indicates the same phase index as used for the spin waves in equation (\ref{PhaseEqn}).
+The $|\psi_0\rangle$ denotes the ground state that arises from the spin wave approximation\cite{Manousakis:1991p2291}, that is: it is defined by the conditions

+for all $k,p$.
+Note that $|\psi_0 \rangle$ is not equal to the mean field ground state $| G \rangle$ defined in equation (\ref{MFGroundState}).

-The $|\psi_0\rangle$ denotes the ground state after the spin wave theory has been applied.
-The Greens function cannot be solved exactly and one needs to write out a diagrammatic expansion in the parameter $t/J$.
-For this purpose, we have derived the corresponding Feynman rules of the exciton $t-J$ model in appendix \ref{AppendixHopping}.
+Now the Greens function cannot be solved exactly and one needs to write out a diagrammatic expansion in the parameter $t$.
+For this purpose, we have derived the corresponding Feynman rules of the exciton $t-J$ model in \ref{AppendixHopping}.

 Using Dyson's equation one can rephrase the diagrammatic expansion in terms of the self-energy $\Sigma^p (k, \omega)$ such that

 where $\epsilon_0^p (k)$ is the dispersion in the absence of spin excitations for the exciton with phase $p$.
 The self-energy can be computed by summing all one-particle irreducible Feynman diagrams.
 The degree to which exciton motion contains a free part grows with $\alpha$, and indeed the free dispersion is